mgivens4/Pima-Datacenter-Firewall-Project/README.md

  Note on Security
 All credentials and internal IP addresses have been redacted from the portfolio version of this report.
-This reflects real-world best practices around credential management and responsible disclosure.